ossf/ai-ml-security/mvsr.md

 Dual-Use foundation models.

-Finally, we are interlocking with various other groups, since new AI/ML communities are continuously springing up:
+Finally, we are interlocking with various other groups, since new AI/ML communities are continuously springing up.
+A summary of these groups and how we relate to them is given below:

 * **[OWASP Foundation](https://owasp.org/)**
   * _AI/ML Security work being done_: The OWASP foundation more broadly aims to improve the security of software through its community-led open source software projects.
 They have an [AI Security Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/).
 [OWASP Project Machine Learning Security Top 10](https://owasp.org/www-project-machine-learning-security-top-10/) provides developer centered information about the top known cybersecurity risks for open source machine learning, with a description, example attack scenario, and a suggestion of how to prevent.